Lynthar/tg-relay-bot/README.en.md

 # 3. Create the KV namespace
 npx wrangler kv namespace create nfd
 # Paste the returned id into wrangler.toml at id = "..."
+# ⚠️ The id currently in the file belongs to a previous host; if you don't replace it,
+# you'll be writing into someone else's KV namespace.

 # 4. Set the four required secrets
 npx wrangler secret put ENV_MANAGER_BOT_TOKEN   # the manager bot token from above